Mornlng-StaR/Smart-Resource-Allocation-Engine/README.md

 # 🚀 Smart Resource Allocation & Optimization Engine (SQL-Based)

 ## 📌 Project Overview
 This project is a high-performance **Resource Management System** built entirely in SQL.
-It solves the common organizational challenge of "Skill-Gap Analysis" by intelligently matching employees to projects based on their technical proficiency levels.
+It solves the common organizational challenge of "Skill-Gap Analysis" by intelligently matching employees to projects based on their technical proficiency levels.Designed to simulate real-world workforce allocation systems using pure SQL without external scripting.

 Instead of a simple "yes/no" skill match, this engine uses a **Weighted Scoring Model** to rank candidates, accounting for both over-qualification (over-fitting) and under-qualification (under-fitting).